MarioPisaturo/MarioPisaturo/README.md

 ### Hi there 👋
-I am a software engineer and web performance ark at IBM, where I work in order to help our costumers solve some fascinating performance challenges.
+I am a software engineer at Unobravo.
-Previously I worked at Sky It; there I used to help make their sites faster for million of users.
+Previously I worked @IBM where I work in order to help our costumers solve some fascinating performance challenges and @Sky IT; there I used to help develop and make editorial websites faster for million of users.

 Im 30 something, specialized in #JavaScript, #TypeScript and web development.